fuzonmedia-projects/react-admin-rest-api/README.md

 ## Run the application in local machine
-  If you done with our prerequisite you are ready to run our application.
+  If you done with our prerequisite then you are ready to run our application.

 ### Run following commands

-  1.Clone this repo to run this project on your local machine `git clone https://github.com/fuzonmedia-projects/react-admin-rest-api.git` 2.Install all dependancy and packages
+  1. Clone the repo to run this project on your local machine `git clone https://github.com/fuzonmedia-projects/react-admin-rest-api.git`

+   after this command create .env file.
+Rename '.env.example' file to '.env'. set REACT_APP_API_URL with our 'rest-laravel-jwt' api url in '.env' file.

+  2. Install all dependancy and packages
    `npm install`

-  3.Start the react app
+  3. Start the react app
    `npm start`

 ## Start with the application